isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-do-flea-eggs-look-like.markdown

 [outdoor and indoor](https://pestpolicy.com/best-ant-killer/)
 environment.
 Notably, these eggs will fall off where the pets will be sleeping or walking into.
 Therefore, the movement of the host will influence the spaces where the eggs will be distributed.
 But most of them will be lying around the feeding, resting, and sleeping areas of the pets.
-#### b.Â Humid and Warm Micro-climate
+#### b.
+Humid and Warm Micro-climate
 Under unfavorable humidity and temperature, fleas eggs tend to desiccate very fast.
 Therefore, you'll mainly find viable and live eggs around areas with humid and warm micro-climates.
-The RH should be anywhere above 50%, while the Â Ambient temperature needs to be in the range of 11C to 39C to enable the eggs' survival.
+The RH should be anywhere above 50%, while the  Ambient temperature needs to be in the range of 11C to 39C to enable the eggs' survival.
 ### 3. Carpeted Rooms
 The fleas will thus be clustered and hidden in the [carpet](https://pestpolicy.com/can-fleas-live-in-carpets/)